 Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

-What Are the 6 Signs of Aging?
+The 6 Signs of Aging

 - Poor Head Carriage